YaoGroup/DIFFICE_jax/tutorial/README.md

 shading interp;
 ```

 ### `load_syndata.py`

-A python script that normalize the synthetic data loaded from the MATLAB format (`.mat`).
+A python script that normalizes the synthetic data loaded from the MATLAB format (`.mat`).
 The script
 will automatically find the characterisitc scale of each variable in the synthetic data, including
-spatial coordiates $(x,y)$, velocity $(u, v)$ and thickness $h$, and normalize these variables to be
+spatial coordiates $(x,y)$, velocity $(u, v)$ and thickness $h$, and normalize them to be within
-within the range of $[-1, 1]$.
-The script also re-organize and reshape the data to meet the requirement
+$[-1, 1]$.
+The script also re-organizes and reshapes the data to meet the requirement for the PINN
+training.

+### `pinn_syndata.py`

+The main python script that conducts the PINN training to infer ice viscosity from the synthetic data.
+The script is used to run on a local machine.
+The user should select the synthetic data file and set
-for the PINN training.
+the hyper-parameters for the training.
+After the training, the script will automatically save the trained
+network weights and biases in the `.pkl' format, and the prediction of solution and equation residue at
+high-resolution grids in the `.mat' format.
+Both files will be stored in the `Results` subfolder.
+The
+current setting of hyper-parameters allows the viscosity inversion from the example data `SynData_exp1.mat`
+to reach high accuracy.

+### `pinn_syndata.ipynb`
+The Colab notebook, similar to the script `pinn_syndata.py` that can conduct the PINN training to infer ice
+viscosity from the synthetic data.
+The user can run the notebook directly in Google Colab online without any
+need to install python environments and library on a local machine.
+Different from the script `pinn_syndata.py`,
+after the training, the notebook plots the trained networks for the data assimilation and viscosity
+inversion, and compare them directly with the synthetic data and the given viscosity profile.

+## Results

+Below are the trained results of PINNs for the synthetic data provided in this folder.
+The trained network for
+ice velocity and thickness match well with the synthetic data and the inferred viscosity shows a good agreement
+with the given viscosity profile with the relative error lower than 1%.
+This trained results is obtained after
+100k iterations of Adams, followed by another 100K iterations of L-BFGS.